 In this course, students will explore theories and strategies for teaching all facets of language arts: speaking, listening, reading, writing, thinking, viewing and collaborating (although these are artificial separations), paying particular attention to scaffolding student learning for access and success.
 Students will be required to apply their learning in related assignments and clinical practice experiences during teaching and/or observations.

 Course Prerequisites

-Admission to the Single Subject Program, EDUC 350, EDUC 364, & EDUC 422; Completion of EDSS 546A
+Admission to the Single Subject Program, EDUC 350, EDUC 364, & EDUC 422

 Course Objectives